Jade-ux/Learn_English_In_South_Africa/README.md

 There were a few interesting bugs:
 - Enquire page: on the form there was an error on the select input field - if required you need either a size attribute greater than 1.
 Adding a size attribute broke the design as it was no longer a drop-down.
 I have therefore removed the 'required' attribute and will look for a solution in future releases.
 - Also on the form there was an error on the label for the checkboxes group.
 Therefore I have added a legend instead of a label for the fieldset of checkboxes.
 - There is a warning on the date field as this is not supported in all browsers.
 However, I have chosen to leave it in and have conducted my own testing in Firefox, Chrome and Safari.
 In all of these the date option works as expected.
+In future, when I have completed the JavaScript module, I will add a pollyfill to fix this issue, [I have found a resource here that may fix the issue](https://github.com/jonstipe/date-polyfill/blob/master/date-polyfill.js).

 **Still to complete**//In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.